deathworlders/online/content/book/deathworlders/chapter-33-metadyskolia.md

 “If I’ve got a swarm of flesh-eating megabugs after me,” Allison said with forced cheer, “I might just manage that in two minutes.”

-*”I... wouldn’t recommend that as a training regime, Shǎguā.”*
+*”I...wouldn’t recommend that as a training regime, Shǎguā.”*

 “Hey, at least you’re motivated to succeed!”